-Sarah White of the Thompson Smith and Puxon (TSP) Wills and Estates team discusses some very good reasons why, if you have not yet made a Will, you should consider doing so.
+The Thompson Smith and Puxon (TSP) Wills and Estates team discuss some very good reasons why, if you have not yet made a Will, you should consider doing so.

 More than half of the population die without having made a Will.
 In my job, I often see the devastating effects not having a Will can cause for family members left behind.